fangj99/pecl-networking-ssh2/README.md

 Your contributions and bugreports are highly appreciated.
 To contribute, fork and create a pull request.
 To report a bug use the [PHP Bug Tracking System](https://bugs.php.net/)

+## This is working with php70u and centos 7 on linode vps